anubhav-cp/expense-tracker/README.md

 ```python
 python manage.py runserver
 ```
 You are all set!
-Open localhost:8000 to see the app.
+Open [localhost:8000](http://localhost:8000/) to see the app.

+## 🍰 Contributing

+Pull Requests are always welcome!
+You can add a cheatsheet on the browser (Anonymously or Singed In).
+Your cheatsheet will be reviewed and added to the app, also see yourself in contributors.

+If you wish to contribute using Github, you can work on any features or create one on your own.
+After adding your code, send us a Pull Request.